mmcmaster-au/avswitch/README.md

 | Consumables - solder paste, flux | Digikey | $41 | Free |
 | Total | | $298 | $32 |

 _Costs as of June 2025.
-Only part of the consumables were used, but they have a limited shelf life(6 months refridgerated for the paste)_
+Only part of the consumables were used, but they have a limited shelf life(6 months refrigerated for the paste)_

 The highest cost part is the RCA jacks.
 It would be possible to swap to a cheaper part, but at the cost of proper colour-coding.
 I like to be able to match colours when plugging in the cables.